 1. Feeling intense pressure to show a positive picture

 Public company executives may give in to the enormous pressure they’re under, with large pay packages and expectations they will direct their companies to ever-increasing growth and profitability, amid an increasingly competitive business landscape.

 2. Tapering investors’ expectations

-In the example above, the guilty party isn’t even manipulating the numbers to try to make the company look better – instead, he’s making it look worse.
-And his motives aren’t terribly nefarious – he’s not actively scheming to rip someone off.
+In the example above, the guilty party isn’t even manipulating the numbers to try to make the company look better – instead, they’re making it look worse.
+And their motives aren’t terribly nefarious – they’re not actively scheming to rip someone off.

 3. Triggering executive bonuses